Email-12/GymSplitApp/README.md

 My app consists of just a few pages as of now.
 I also have navigation buttons on each page and my app consists mostly of ListView and ListTile.

-I understand that there is still a lot more to be done
+There is still a lot more to be done

-I think I was able to get a good amount done and I know what to add and implement later on, for example completing those other two pages and adding firebase.